The White African Iris plant is the perfect way to add a touch of the exotic to your landscape without ever leaving your backyard!

-African white Iris plants are at home in any garden, offering aesthetic value and a dramatic flair with their beautiful white flowers with yellow accents.
-These versatile plants are often called a Fortnight Lily because they bloom in bursts with a two-week cycle of down time.
-You may see flowers in early spring or fall.
+African white Iris plants are at home in any garden, offering aesthetic value and dramatic flair with their beautiful white flowers with yellow accents.
+These versatile plants are often called butterfly iris or a Fortnight Lily because they bloom in bursts with a two-week cycle of downtime.
+You may see flowers bloom in early spring or fall.

 Reduce watering and fertilizing after flowering.
-The white blooms do not like standing water or wet soil.
-Deadheading spent flowers after bloom will encourage new growth.
+The exotic white blooms do not like standing water or wet soil as this causes root rot.
+Feel free to deadhead spent flower spikes with pruning shears after their 2 week bloom period.
+It will encourage new growth the next spring bloom.

 - Clump forming